Trap

 Bait the DT upfield, then blindside him

 The Trap is one of football's oldest and most deceptive run plays.
-The playside guard intentionally allows a defensive tackle to rush upfield unblocked by showing a pass-set "bluff."
-As the DT charges into the backfield thinking he's beaten his man, the backside guard pulls across the formation and blindsides the unsuspecting DT from the side.
+The playside guard intentionally releases past the aligned defensive tackle (skipping his block entirely and climbing to a linebacker), leaving the DT unblocked.
+As the DT charges into the backfield thinking he has a free rush, the backside guard pulls across the formation and blindsides him from the side.
 The running back follows the trap block through the vacated gap.
-While classic Trap usage has declined to 2-3% of run plays, the "Wham" variant — using an H-back or tight end to trap an interior DL — has kept the concept alive in modern offenses.
+While classic Trap usage has declined to 2-3% of run plays, the "Wham" variant, using an H-back or tight end to trap an interior DL, has kept the concept alive in modern offenses.

 Blocking Assignments

-The playside guard gives a "bluff" pass-set, allowing the aligned DT to rush upfield unblocked.
+The playside guard skips/releases past the aligned DT and climbs to the playside (or backside) linebacker at the second level, the DT is intentionally left unblocked as the trap target.
 The center blocks back on the backside A-gap defender.
-The backside guard pulls across the formation and trap-blocks the DT who was intentionally left free — hitting him from the side as he rushes upfield.
+The backside guard pulls across the formation and trap-blocks the unblocked DT from the side as he rushes upfield.
 The playside tackle blocks down on the next inside defender, and the backside tackle hinge-blocks to prevent backside pursuit.
 The key is the timing: the pulling guard must arrive as the DT commits upfield.

 Running Back Read